raftario/filite/README.md

 - `GET /l`
 - `GET /t`

+You can view the created entries in a more organized manner with the third-party [filite-list](https://github.com/Syndamia/filite-list) script.

 ### Creating new entries

 There are two ways to create new entries, `PUT` or `POST` requests.